gcorre/PRJNA1192026_BCL11A/README.md

    echo $lib;\
  done
 ~~~
+Folders in 01-Reads_Processing contains VCF, BED, mpileup and composition intermediate files for the post-processing step below.

 # Post-Processing
 Folder 02-Post_Processing contains 2 R scripts :
  - allele_from_pileup.R
 Perform analysis of the mpileup files to classify loci as modified or not and also perform a co-editing analysis for each single read

  - base_composition_logo.R
 Perform the SV analysis from bed and VCF files to quantify INDELs size and frequency.
 Also generate seqLogo figures.